miguelbper/lightning-hydra-zen-template/README.md

 <!-- TODO: add better description -->
 ## Description

 A template for Deep Learning projects, using modern tooling and practices.
-Implements the features which are common across different Deep Learning problems (logging, checkpointing, experiment tracking, training and evaluation scripts...) so that you can focus on the specifics of you problem: data analysis and modeling.
+Implements the features which are common across different Deep Learning problems (logging, checkpointing, experiment tracking, training and evaluation scripts...) so that you can focus on the specifics of your problem: data analysis and modeling.

 Goals of this template:
 - Have a low amount of code relative to the functionality being offered